How to Find BitLocker Recovery Key in 4 Easy Steps

 4. Use cloud storage

 It could be a cloud storage service such as Dropbox or OneDrive.
-When searching for it in the cloud, use keywords such as BitLocker and recovery key to quickly retrieve it.
+When searching for it in the cloud, use keywords such as BitLocker and recovery key to retrieve it quickly.

 5. Use an AD account

-You can use your Active Directory (AD) account to log in to Microsoft Azure.
+You can use your Active Directory (AD) account to access Microsoft Azure.
 This allows you to access your organization’s resources in the cloud, including BitLocker recovery keys.

 If none of the above methods gets you your BitLocker recovery key, you may have to do a PC reset or clean install.